hashicorp/learn-terraform-import/README.md

     ```shell
     $ terraform show -no-color > docker.tf
     ```
+    - Note: will replace the contents of docker.tf
 1. Re-run `terraform plan`.
 Terraform complains about read only arguments (`ip_address`, `network_data`, `gateway`, `ip_prefix_length`, `id`).
 Remove these properties from your configuration code.
 1. Re-run `terraform plan`.
 It should now execute successfully.
 The plan indicates that Terraform will update in place to add the `attach`, `logs`, `must_run`, and `start` attributes.
 Your container will **not** restart.
     ````shell